cnrancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

     Replace `<FQDN>` with the FQDN chosen in [3.
 Configure DNS](#3-configure-dns).

-    **Step Result:** After replacing the values, the file should look like the example below (the base64 encoded strings should be different):
+    **步骤结果:** After replacing the values, the file should look like the example below (the base64 encoded strings should be different):

     ```
     apiVersion: extensions/v1beta1